top of page

 1. Intro: Face the Music

-This intro is just a minute or so long.
-Its features the guys talking about the past, contemplating the future, and philosophizing against a slamming hip hop background.
+This intro is just over two minutes.
+It features the guys talking about the past, contemplating the future, and philosophizing against a slamming hip hop background.
 Great intro that sets the tone for what's to come.

 2. You Got the Flavor